 So, the experience a user has will be an even bigger part of search engine optimization basics.

 When you work on implementing the ADA website compliance checklist here, you’ll see that all these efforts will help increase your SEO too.
-For example, simple changes like adding alt text for images, video transcripts, using right headers in blog posts, and so forth will increase your SEO.
+For example, simple changes like adding alternative text (image alt text) for images, video transcripts, using right headers in blog posts, and so forth will increase your SEO.

-How to Make Your Website ADA Compliant – Legal Best Practices
+How to Make Your Website ADA Compliant in 2023- Legal Best Practices

 Now you know what ADA website compliance is, it’s time to make your website more accessible to people with disabilities using my bundle here.